vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 also exposed a shadowed delay variable in the earlier modulation refactor;
 rename it, leaving the final build free of compiler warnings.

+### Write SoundFont indexes from actual table positions

+Build each preset/instrument table together with its bags, generators, and modulators.
+Indexes come from the serialized record buffers; remove the five instrument counting/global-zone helpers and the separate preset generator prediction.
+An empty global zone is omitted based on the records actually produced.
+This removes 122 production lines and eliminates the requirement to keep counting and writing paths synchronized when export behavior changes.

+Keep generator ordering, terminal records, 16-bit index checks, and shared sample-map envelope variants.
+Add a regression that rejects an oversized generator table.
+The full build and all 17 CTest targets pass without compiler warnings.
+A before/after comparison across 4,608 configurations, each containing mixed instruments, multiple regions, and an envelope variant, produces identical bytes for all 9,216 SF2/DLS outputs.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,